FabianGosebrink/offering-solutions-html/homepage/content/blog/2020-04-10-implement-endlessscroll-angular-ngrx-aspnetcore.md

 The reducer itself first sets `loading` to `true` every time we ask for some items, so when the action `getItems` or `getMoreItems` comes around.

-The action `getItemsComplete` however takes the payload and uses the spread operator to set the new items just at the bottom of a new array.
+The action `getItemsComplete` however takes the payload and uses the spread operator to set the new items at the bottom of a new array.
 The top are the old items we already have.

 ```ts
 on(appActions.getItemsComplete, (state, { payload }) => {